acutkosky/loadit/README.md

 shuffled = chunk_shuffle(seq, chunk_size=128, length=1024)
 # bins indices into groups of 128 and returns a view of the
 # first 1024 elements of seq that is shuffled within each bin.
-# if chunk_size of length is unspecified, they default to len(seq).
+# if chunk_size or length is unspecified, they default to len(seq).
 ```

 ### Features